 Brett Saffer, a former member of the Board of Directors of GNYCFC, is a current member of the Pre-K For All Outreach Team in New York City.
 Brett received his Masters of Public Administration degree from Baruch College, where he studied policies that can have an impact on urban poverty.
 He served as a Teach For America corps member, an experience that shaped his passion for education policy, and taught elementary school in the South Bronx from 2008 to2011.

 Amy Slattery is the Legislative and Budget Director for Council Member Mark Levine, who represents the 7th Council District in Manhattan.
 In addition to work in politics, Amy has a career background in non-profit fundraising and financial accounting.
-Amy is proud to be a founding member of GNYCFC and is an Executive Committee member and former Vice-President of her local Democratic club, the Barack Obama Democratic Club of Upper Manhattan.
+Amy is a founding member of GNYCFC and is an Executive Committee member and former Vice-President of her local Democratic club, the Barack Obama Democratic Club of Upper Manhattan.

 Kate Spaulding is the Director of Intergovernmental and Legislative Affairs for the New York City Department of Probation.
 She is also an Adjunct Professor of Labor Economics and New York City Government and Politics for union electrician apprentices at the Harry Van Arsdale Center for Labor Studies, part of SUNY Empire State College.
 She continually strives to make the world fairer and more equitable for all.